Best Booking Software With Payment for Service Businesses in 2026

 • No unified team calendar view.
 Switching between individual calendars slows down coordination, especially as teams grow.

 • Limited customization and advanced workflows.
-Compared to more flexible tools, it may feel restrictive for scaling businesses.
+Compared to more flexible tools, Setmore may feel restrictive for scaling businesses that need complex routing or deep reporting.

-• Payment and reporting features are basic, which may not support more complex service models.
+• Payment and reporting features are basic, which may not support more complex service models like memberships or multi session packages.

 Pricing